 Our understanding of GDPR compliance within the context of Freeform, is that you need explicit consent from the person filling out the form to agree to you having their data, as well as allowing the user to request access to the information you have stored on them, and the ability to request to have that data removed promptly.
 We often receive requests from customers wondering if there's a way to have Freeform not store the data but still send an email notification to the admin(s).
 This is not sufficient, as email notifications containing personal information about customers is still you or your organization storing their sensitive data somewhere on a server, etc.

 It's also worth noting that not all types of forms require consent.
 If you're conducting an anonymous survey, quiz or poll, that does not collect any personally identifying information, you likely shouldn't need to worry about GDPR.
-Please be sure to check out the Further Options section of this document for additional options available to you should you be needing to deal with all sorts of odd interpretations from anxious clients.

 That said, updating your forms to be compliant shouldn't be too much work.
 Just follow this guide below: